Donald A. Bryant

 Donald A. Bryant (March 12, 1950 – August 28, 2024) was an American bioscientist.
-He was the Ernest Pollard Chair of Biotechnology at the Eberly College of Science Pennsylvania State University and a published author.
-He is widely cited and widely held in libraries.
+He was the Ernest Pollard Chair of Biotechnology at the Eberly College of Science Pennsylvania State University.
+He published numerous research publications which are widely cited.
+Bryant's significant contributions include elucidating the key mechanisms of bacterial photosynthesis and the physiology of chlorophototrophic microbes.
+His pioneering work provided deep insights into microbial light-harvesting systems and their ecological significance.